-MCC Teleservice Policy:
+MCC AmeriCorps Member Teleservice Policy:

 Telework has become increasingly popular across the private, public and nonprofit sectors.
 Members requesting teleservice arrangements under the auspices of reasonable accommodation of a disability are excluded from this policy.
 AmeriCorps members should generally be providing service directly to the people and in the communities where they serve rather than performing service remotely.
 Therefore, teleservice should be rare, if ever, and involve appropriate documentation, supervision and oversight.
-The following guidance is provided for those unique situations when teleservice is appropriate or when a small number of a member's service hours can properly be accrued through teleservice.
-Teleservice is appropriate only when the activity can be meaningfully supervised and the hours verified independently.